racerretrocoder/Flightgear-F-22A-Raptor/README.md

  MFD icons and int. textures:  Anonymist and Phoenix (but mostly Anonymist, i did the seat though)

- Ext. textures: Phoenix
+ Ext. textures: Phoenix, Anonymist

- Damage, Missile, and radar implentation: Phoenix, Ghost, and friends
+ Damage, Missile, and radar implentation: Phoenix, and Ghost

- Canvas stuff like hud and radar: Alpha1
+ Canvas stuff like hud and radar: Alpha1, Phoenix

  Fixxes with -set: BobDotCom

-Test pilots: Epsilon, and members of the 249th EFS
+Test Pilots: Epsilon, and members of the 249th EFS

- Support: all of them
+ Support: (mostly) all of them

+External contributions welcomed
 This is under development
-DM Phoenix for more info!
+DM Phoenix or anyone who has contributed to this for more info!

-# License:
-Shareware, take it but include the Creators callsign and username in it somewhere, blah blah blah, no classified data was used to make this software
->>>>>>> 8005c3272f72594abe3fa9a734485ecdb6a0dd64

        @@@@@@@@@@@                                                           @@@@@@@@
        @@@@@@@@@@@@@@@                                                       @@@@@@@@@@@@